MarcialRosales/rabbitmq-ldap-integration/auth-and-authz/Readme.md

 ## 2. Set up LDAP entries

-1. We are going to expand the LDAP structure we used in the [previous scenario](../authentication-and-tags/Readme.md).
-2. We are adding 3 more users : `app101`, `app102` and `admin-dev`
+We are going to expand the LDAP structure we used in the [previous scenario](../authentication-and-tags/Readme.md) by adding 3 more users : `app101`, `app102` and `admin-dev`

-We are going to alter the structure defined in the [previous scenario](../authentication-and-tags/Readme.md) as follows:
+Furthermore, we are going to alter the structure defined in the [previous scenario](../authentication-and-tags/Readme.md) as follows:
 1. We are adding one **organizational unit** per vhost: e.g. `ou=dev,ou=env,dc=example,dc=com`
 2. We are adding one **groupOfUniqueNames** called `users` per vhost: e.g. this is one for the `dev` vhost `cn=users,ou=dev,ou=env,dc=example,dc=com`
 3. We are adding one **groupOfUniqueNames** for each resource and type of operation -be it `configure`, `read` and `write`- when we want to grant access to a resource which is not "owned" by the application that created it.